choas/choas.github.io/_posts/2019-12-27-lua-and-swift-in-ios.md

 - Select a Simulator
 - Product / Run

-Now you should see in the Output a `hello world`
+Now you should see in the Output a `hello world`.

 ## Next

-At the next blogpost I will integrated a factorial calculation.
+At the [next blog post](/2019/12/29/factorial-calculation-with-lua-and-swift/) I will integrate a factorial calculation.